Child Anxiety at Night: Why It Happens and How to Help

 They must be used very carefully.

 Having said this, carefully individualised reward systems can be a great incentive for children to work towards a sleep goal.
+These can be integrated into a structured bedtime routine.

-Pros of Bedtime Reward Systems | Cons of Bedtime Reward Systems |
+Pros of Bedtime Reward Systems

-Encourages positive behaviour (e.g. going up to bed at the set time, making sure school bags and PE kit are ready the night before). | Unachieved goals can lead a child to feel like they have failed. |
+- Encourages positive behaviour (e.g. going up to bed at the set time, making sure school bags and PE kit are ready the night before).

-Discourages challenging behaviour such as shouting, defiance and procrastinating. | Added pressure can sometimes lead to further sleep anxiety. |
+- Discourages challenging behaviour such as shouting, defiance and procrastinating.

-Can help your child to stay positive and motivated to achieve bedtime goals. | Children can feel demotivated if they don’t earn a reward. |
+- Can help your child to stay positive and motivated to achieve bedtime goals.

-Tracks progress. | Emotional problems may feel magnified by the need for a reward chart |
+- Emotional problems may feel magnified by the need for a reward chart.

-Reward charts often reap fast results, but these may be temporary. | |
+- Reward charts often reap fast results, but these may be temporary.

-Rewards are extrinsic motivation rather than intrinsic motivation.
-The reward is driven by the promise of a sticker or other treats rather than learning behave a certain way because it’s best for them. |
+- Rewards are extrinsic motivation rather than intrinsic motivation.
+The reward is driven by the promise of a sticker or other treats rather than learning to behave a certain way because it’s best for them.

-Specific Tools For Children’s Night Time Anxiety
+Specific Tools For Child Anxiety at Night

 Here are some simple ideas that can help children when they are having a hard time getting to or staying asleep.

-o Security Object.
+o Security object.
 Let your child have a security object such as a stuffed animal or blanket.
 It can help to substitute the lack of tactile connection once the parent has left the room in order for them to sleep.

-o Night light.
+o Night lights.
 The general rule is the darker a child’s bedroom is the better.
 This is because light is stimulating to the brain and tells the body that it is daytime.
 However, night lights can be helpful relaxation tools if your child is afraid of the dark, and they come in calming colours and designs.

 o Calming jars.
 Calming jars, sensory bottles or glitter globes can be home made.
 They’re a simple way to help children settle and soothe their minds.
+A weighted blanket can also serve as a sensory tool for calming the nervous system.

 o Meditation apps.
 These are great for calming the whole system and getting the body into a relaxed state ready for sleep.
 See the section below for some app ideas.